Brightcove

 Finally, have your on-camera talent read the script for you.
 If they are stumbling over any words or phrases, figure out how to simplify or rephrase them.

-7. Put it in the prompter
+7. Put It in the Prompter

-Congrats, you have a script!
 Now it’s time to shoot.
 Here at Brightcove, we use an Autocue Teleprompter so that our talent doesn’t need to memorize their lines.
 It helps to convert your script to all caps (you can convert from sentence case to all caps easily in Word, or in Google Docs with the “Change Case” add-on) so that the prompter is easy to read from a distance of several feet—you don’t want any squinting!
 Make sure there are no unnecessary gaps or spaces in your script; those may lead to awkward pauses when the Teleprompter is blank for too long.

 You may find that your script needs a few last-minute tweaks—be on-set with your talent during the shoot so you can make edits on the fly and reload the prompter.

 Now that you’re prepped for writing engaging video scripts, you’re ready to learn how to optimize video campaigns for conversion, tailor your videos for different marketing channels, and maximize your video audience.
-You can find all that and more in our eBook, The Video Marketing Master Class.

 맨 위로